waledagne/PomodoroFocus/README.md

-# pomofocus helps you to focus on a task
+# pomofocus
+          Pomofocus is a customizable pomodoro timer that works on desktop & mobile browser.
+The aim of this app is to help you focus on any task you are working on, such as study, writing, or coding.

 ## Project setup
 ```